 A lot of the players who buy my patch sets for Digitech RP are looking for something to replace their traditional harp amp–a tube amp that weighs somewhere between 25 and 50 pounds (give or take) and makes one great sound.
 The RP can do that, of course.
 I use mine for straight-up amped blues, and it sounds great.
 (Check out Steve Baker’s traditional harp sounds in this video.
+Take a listen to this live recording of me playing heavy blue harp on Brian Maw’s piece Lost in You too.
+The recording is rough, but the harp is clearly straight out of Chicago.
 In case there was any remaining doubt, let it go: the RP does the job on amped blues.)
 But using the RP only for traditional amped blues harp sounds is a lost opportunity.
 You can change the sound of the harp dramatically with an RP, and when you do that, you can also change the role of the harp in the band.

 I play a lot of harmonica with Brian Maw’s band.
 By that I mean that I play almost as much as a guitar player would, song by song.
 I couldn’t do that with a traditional harp sound.
 I’d bore myself and the audience pretty quick, because there just isn’t enough variation in the sound of a traditional harp rig to sustain anyone’s interest in that kind of continuous accompaniment.
 But with the RP, I can change my sound drastically from song to song, or within a song.
 And every time I change my sound, I change the role of the harp in the band.